 Launchrock is a free landing page builder and email collection service, but you can’t actually send emails using it, so I recommend using MailChimp if you’re looking for a free autoresponder unless you already have Amazon SES or another simple email sending service.

 GetResponse is a newer entrant to the field, and they have great designs.
 Although they’re recommended by many successful online marketers, I’ve heard they’re struggling with low deliverability rates recently which is why I prefer Aweber (Aweber has very strict policies on importing lists, thus dramatically reducing spam complaints and forcing spammers to use other services like Mailchimp and GetResponder, for example).

-InfusionSoft is very pricey, but it also includes shopping carts, affiliate program management, and much much more.
+InfusionSoft (now Keap) is very pricey, but it also includes shopping carts, affiliate program management, and much much more.

 LeadPages is the most powerful and effective web page creation tool for squeeze pages, sales pages, webinar pages, thank you page, and much more.
 It comes with A/B split testing, analytics and a whole suit of tools to improve your online marketing, lead generation and conversions.